Digital process design involves far more than just the process simulation typically used to design and optimize processes.

 What are the benefits?

 - Accelerated innovation.
 The ability to explore the decision space systematically, reduce experimentation time and integrate experimentation and design means faster time-to-market with new processes and products.

 - High-performance processes.
-Full, rigorous optimization means better-designed, better-performing and more flexible processes able to produce the right product quality product in the face of variability
+Full, rigorous optimization means better-designed, better-performing and more flexible processes able to produce the right quality product in the face of variability.